raven99p/Grails-Website/README.md

 ## Problems I faced.

 The hardest part for me was learning and understanding Grails.
 Grails is based on three mains concepts, Controllers, Services and views which you need to understand well in order to build an acceptable website.
-Something else that troubled me was the setup of the postgres database with the grails project and the installation of postgreSQL driver.
+Something else that troubled me was the setup of the postgreSQL database with the grails project and the installation of postgreSQL driver.

 # Checklist for better and cleaner code.